It is a growing paradox that there is infinite wealth in the mine of knowledge, but stifled and dropping capacity to get it out. Why?

 Even back in the age of steam power, the inventor of the unfinished design for the world's first computer, Charles Baggage, was recognizing that "knowledge is power" (Babbage, 1832^).
 Through his study of the progress that science had made in designing gears and levers to be controlled by steam he also saw that "knowledge is itself the generator of physical force" (Babbage^).
 The industrial age played an important role in the reconceptualizing of knowledge as something separate from the object demonstrating power.
 The degree to which the science and engineering knowledge of steam power would have impressed and often stunned its generally horse-and arm-powered observers in the first stages of the industrial revolution can still be seen today.
 A visit to the engine room of the occasional authentic paddlewheel steamboat reveals the awe-inspiring characteristics of original steam engines: loud, large and ingeniously designed force.

 Today, world culture is transistor powered: noiseless, tiny and ingeniously applied power control.
 This ongoing evolution in the nature of information has numerous social implications (Drucker, 1969^; Garham, 2004^; Machlup, 1962^; Machlup, 1980^).
 In a series of books, the Tofflers (1980^, 1990^, 2006^), Castells (2000^, 2010^), Drucker (1993^) and Shapiro & Varian (1998^), among others, established the idea that knowledge (information) had become more powerful than wealth (capital) which in a preceding era had grown more powerful than the physical power that drives much of agriculture, industry and police and military systems.
 One sign of the information age power transformation from 1950 to 1980 was that manufacturing goods had been eclipsed by information management as the dominant economic activity in the world (Toffler, 1980^).
 "Internet-related consumption and expenditure, if measured as a sector, is now bigger than agriculture or energy" ("Big Data", 2012^).
 Surpassing both capital and labor, data has become the new oil, the new raw material of business ("Data", 2011^).
 Knowledge has become the "primary engine of economic growth" (Birkinshaw, 2005^).
 Enormous quantities of this "new oil" are free.
-For those living on the poorer side of the digital divide, including public schools, this is of tide-changing importance.
+For those living on the poorer side of the digital divide, including public schools, these developments are of tide-changing importance.
 But it is more than the new power; data is a very different cat than capital and labor.
 Failing to understand its distinctive nature will cause many analyses to fail in thinking about how to integrate this new power into our educational and cultural systems.

 The Nonrival Nature of Information